gluster/gluster-kubernetes/docs/setup-guide.md

   recommend a default range of 49152-49251 on each host, though you can adjust this to fit your needs.

+  *The following kernel modules must be loaded:
+     dm_snapshot
+     dm_mirror
+     dm_thin_pool
+   For kernel modules, lsmod | grep <name> will show you if a given module is present, and modprobe <name> will load a given module.

  * Each node requires that the `mount.glusterfs` command is available.
 Under all Red Hat-based OSes this command is provided by the `glusterfs-fuse` package.